jbcodeforce/kafka-studies/docs/mirrormaker.md

 $ /home/local-cluster/launchMM2.sh
 ```

+*This script is updating a template properties file with the values of the environment variables and call  `/opt/kafka/bin/connect-mirror-maker.sh`*

 The trace includes a ton of messages, which demonstrate different consumers and producers, workers and tasks.
 The logs can be found in the `/tmp/logs` folder.
 The table includes some of the elements of this configuration:

 | Name | Description |